Abd-ulRahman/Win10-3.5Netframework-offline-installer/README.md

 https://winaero.com/offline-install-of-net-framework-3-5-in-windows-10-using-dism/

-Glade to share with you
+Glade to share it with you